assign-stone/nomad-terraform-cluster/README.md

 - **Automated Secrets Management:**
   The AWS credentials required for CI/CD were securely configured using GitHub Secrets in the repository settings.
 For further enhancement, integration with AWS Secrets Manager or HashiCorp Vault could be considered.

-These enhancements are not included in the current submission but were considered to demonstrate my awareness of best practices and my commitment to continuous improvement.
+These enhancements are planned for future iterations but have been considered with best practices and future improvements in mind.

 ## License